ExactTarget/fuelux/DETAILS.md

 ## Using Fuel UX

-Fuel UX can be applied to a section of your your HTML or the entire page by addingg the `.fuelux` wrapper class (eg. [checkbox](http://getfuelux.com/javascript.html#checkbox)):
+Fuel UX can be applied to a section of your your HTML or the entire page by adding the `fuelux` wrapper class (eg. [checkbox](http://getfuelux.com/javascript.html#checkbox)):

 ```html
 <body class="fuelux">